-Kevin Hassett Seemingly Compared The Government Shutdown To A Vacation While Workers Are Without Pay
+Trump's Economic Advisor Seemingly Compared The Shutdown To A Vacation As Workers Missed Their First Paychecks

 In an interview posted to the PBS website on Thursday, Jan.
 10, White House economic adviser Kevin Hassett seemingly compared the government shutdown to a vacation while furloughed federal workers are still without pay.
 Hassett told PBS economic correspondent Paul Solman that workers are "better off" because they didn't have to use vacation days around Christmas and New Year's, but basically got free vacation time.
 Elite Daily reached out to the White House for further comment on Hassett's remarks, but did not hear back at the time of publication.
 The partial government shutdown was in its 20th day when Hassett made the comment.
 It was also the first Friday an estimated 800,000 federal workers did not receive a paycheck.